-Open an new drawing and insert a U shaped Rebar; add a Mark and link it to the Rebar.
+• Open an new drawing and insert a U shaped Rebar and link a Mark.

-Edit the Mark and insert n=5.
+• Edit the bundle data of the mark and change it to 5 × (1 + 0).
 Leave a zero spacing and a zero range; we just want five pieces of this rebar.
 Generate the BBS and verify that it does show a total of 5 bars for the record number 1.

 By default AutoRebar starts the Mark Numbers from 1.
 This can be changed in